-The Elementary Education department aims to cultivate teachers who are professionals, intellectuals, and critical consumers and producers of educational policy, practice and research.
+The Department of Elementary Education aims to cultivate teachers who are professionals, intellectuals, and critical consumers and producers of educational policy, practice, and research.
 These competencies include a commitment to critical thinking and research-based pedagogy.
-The Elementary Education programs emphasize learning as a human right, and nurtures creative, responsive and reflective practitioners who challenge their students to become global citizens in a diverse, ever-changing world.
+The Elementary Education programs emphasize learning as a human right and nurture creative, responsive, and reflective practitioners who challenge their students to become global citizens in a diverse, ever-changing world.

 About the Department

-The department offers preliminary and advanced teaching credentials and a Master of Arts in Education with an option in Elementary Education.
+The department offers preliminary and advanced teaching credentials and a Master of Arts in Elementary Education.

 - Traditional Program